QuentinRa/blog.quentinra.dev/programming/web/javascript/_general/dom.md

 btn.addEventListener('click', (event) => { console.log(event, btn) })
 ```

-JSEvents that may use are the following.
-Add `on` before the name, like `onclick` to get the HTML attribute.
+Add `on` before the name, like `click` would become `onclick` to get the HTML attribute from a JSEvent.

 * `click`: called when we clicked on the component
 * `load`: called when the component was loaded